Linux installation guide

 The rest of the installation should be mostly self-explanatory.
 You have to enter the username and password that you want, choose your computer’s name, set your timezone, etc.

 Once the installation has finished, it will ask you to reboot.
-After you restart, you will need to unplug the installation usb.
+After you restart, you will need to unplug the installation USB.

 Step 4: Post-Installation Configuration

-1. Open the “Additional Drivers” menu, if it exists on your chosen distro.
+- Open the “Additional Drivers” menu, if it exists on your chosen distro.

-• In most cases, you’ll see your GPU and “Unknown: Unknown”.
+- In most cases, you’ll see your GPU and “Unknown: Unknown”.

-• Select the latest drivers for each and then click “Apply Changes”.
+- Select the latest drivers for each and then click “Apply Changes”.
 You will have to enter your password.

-• If you do not seem to have this menu, you can type sudo apt install nvidia-384 to install the latest Nvidia graphics card drivers if you have an Nvidia card.
-You can use apt search nvidia-3 to get a list of available Nvidia graphics drivers.
+to install the latest NVIDIA graphics card drivers if you have an NVIDIA card.
+You can use apt search nvidia-3 to get a list of available NVIDIA graphics drivers. - If your card is very old, you may wish to get nvidia-490 or nvidia-460 instead.

-2. Perform all updates.
+- Perform all updates.

-• Open the “Software Updater” menu, if it exists on your chosen distro, and update your system.
+- Open the “Software Updater” menu, if it exists on your chosen distro, and update your system.

-• On Debian-based distros, you can manually type sudo apt update and then sudo apt upgrade.
+.
 You will have to enter your password to update the system.

 Step 5: Things to Keep in Mind

 On Linux, you install most software via the repositories.
 In most cases you will not be downloading new software from a web browser.
 Google Chrome, Dropbox, Discord, and TeamViewer are notable exceptions in which you do have to use a web browser to download them.
-When you do download software, look for a file that is compatible with your distro’s package manager (.deb for Debian-based distros, .rpm for RHEL-based distros, etc).
+When you do download software, look for a file that is compatible with your distro’s package manager (.deb

 Since the package manager manages software, you can easily keep your system updated.
 Regularly either use the built-in software updater tool to keep your system updated.